 Dr. Raanan Berger – Head of the Cancer Institute, Head of Clinical Research, Medical Center, Chaim Sheba Tel Hashomer.

-Prostate cancer diagnostics
+Prostate cancer diagnosis

 There are several stages of prostate cancer:

-♦ Early prostate gland carcinoma (localized cancer), the tumor is located in the prostate gland (capsule) and does not extend into the surrounding tissue or other parts of the body.
+♦ Early prostate gland carcinoma (localized prostate cancer), the tumor is located in the prostate gland (capsule) and does not extend into the surrounding tissue or other parts of the body.

 ♦ Locally advanced prostate cancer – cancer cells have spread to tissues around the prostate gland.